flecsi/flecsi/doc/sphinx/tutorial/data.rst

   :start-at: const field<double>::definition<canon, canon::cells> pressure;
   :end-at: const field<double>::definition<canon, canon::cells> pressure;

-One can access the field inside of the FleCSI task by passing topology and field accessors with `access permissions` (wo/rw/ro).
 The ``canonical`` topology is a very simple specialization of the ``unstructured`` topology category without ghost copy support.
 (Privileges for fields with ghosts are specified as :samp:`<{owned}, {ghost}>` or :samp:`<{exclusive}, {shared}, {ghost}>`, depending on the topology.)
 It illustrates the use of the ``mpi_coloring`` type, which applies a specialization-defined rule for specifying a coloring.